 Rollins athletes are students first.
-In fact, last semester our student-athletes posted an average GPA of 3.21—the 23rd straight semester with at least a 3.0 GPA across all athletic programs.
+In fact, our student-athletes posted an average GPA of 3.21 last semester—the 23rd straight semester with at least a 3.0 GPA across all athletic programs.
 For the third straight year, Rollins has ranked among the nation’s best in blending academic and athletic success, according to the NCSA Collegiate Power Rankings.

 But our 22 national championships and 66 conference championships suggest that, as an athlete at Rollins, you can be successful both in the classroom and on the field.